Travel tips about Uzbekistan : what you should know

 I remember asking the manager at my hostel “Where can I exchange money around here?“, expecting a response like “At the grocery, at the laundromat, the restaurant around the corner also exchanges money…“.
 He just said “Go to the bank, or the foreign exchange counter” “Huh?
 No seriously, I’m a tourist with money, admittedly, but I’m not stupid!“.
 That’s when he explained me for that new law, I checked on the internet, and he was telling the truth!
 So I exchanged my money at the foreign exchange counter, with the advantageous black market rate…

 You’ll find very easily a place to stay in Uzbekistan, especially in Bukhara where you can find hotels and hostels literally everywhere!
+Check Booking, Agoda or HotelsCombined, you have plenty of options!
 Everytime you leave a hotel, they give you a registration paper, testifying you stayed at that hotel, with your dates of stay of course.
 Do not lose those little papers!
 When you’ll exit the country, they’re gonna ask you those proofs!
 Once again, I was lucky.
 When I left Uzbekistan, a military man in the train did ask me for those registration papers, but he barely looked at them.
 Anyway, my papers were in order 🙂

 Until September 5th 2017, hotels asked to be paid in US dollars only.
 Now, you must pay in Uzbek soms (lot of changes when I was there!).
 Oh and avoid couchsurfing, it’s illegal, although some locals host tourists.
 But you need to know that if you get caught, you’ll be in big trouble, and you’ll get your host in trouble as well.

 Unlike Iran or Turkmenistan, there are not numerous blocked websites.
 You can use the internet more or less freely.
-However, the internet there is veeery slow.
-They may say “Free Wi-Fi” when you read the description on booking, you need to wait a good minute just to load the Google homepage… In some cases it’s working during the day, but in the evening when everybody’s there, it’s hard to have fast and reliable internet.
+But don’t forget to use a VPN.
+I use ExpressVPN, fast and efficient.
+However, the internet there is veeery slow in Uzbekistan.
+They may say “Free Wi-Fi” when you read the description on Booking, but you still need to wait a good minute just to load the Google homepage… In some cases it’s working during the day, but in the evening when everybody’s there, it’s hard to have fast and reliable internet.

 Uzbekistan is a country where you’ll have absolultely no problems.
 I heard before “Don’t go there, it’s dangerous!“, but coming from people who don’t travel much.
 Truth is, it’s a country where people are very happy to see tourists visiting their land, and they’re really pleased.
 They’re also very welcoming, I was invited several times to have tea at their places.
-People still stare at me here, especially when I take my camera out of my bag.
-They think I’m from the US…
+People stare at me here, especially when I take my camera out of my bag.
+They think I’m from the US… Still, think about getting a travel insurance before going there, you never know…

 A girl can travel by herself in this country with no problems at all, actually I met several solo female travelers and they all told me the same thing “No I didn’t have any problems, it’s safe here“.
 Just like me, the locals ask them if they are married, if they have kids… They’re shocked when they find out you’re over 25 and you still don’t have kids.
 I met an Uzbek girl, 25, no kids, and she didn’t feel bad about it.
 But she told me she was having a hard time at every family reunion…

 To go to one city to another one, you can either take a bus, a train or a shared taxi (you’re with the driver and two or three people).
-Sometimes, shared taxis are the cheapest ones, so do not hesitate to check the prices of all different means of transport.
+Sometimes, taking a shared taxi is the cheapest option, so don’t hesitate to check the prices of all different means of transport.

 If you take the bus for a long ride, (for instance Nukus-Tashkent, 22-hours ride), you need to know buses stop often if you need to go to the toilets, but not to eat something!
 So bring some food and snacks!
 For your information, buses are forbidden to ride during the night (from what I remember from midnight to 5am), too many accidents in the past.
 You’ll stop at a service area with a small dorm for the drivers, a bar, some snacks… Waiting for 5am to set off again.